d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 ## The Softmax

-Let's begin with the most important part, the mapping from scalars to probabilities.
+Let's begin with the most important part: the mapping from scalars to probabilities.
 For a refresher, recall the operation of the sum operator along specific dimensions in a tensor, as discussed in :numref:`subsec_lin-alg-reduction` and :numref:`subsec_lin-alg-non-reduction`.
 [**Given a matrix `X` we can sum over all elements (by default) or only over elements in the same axis.**]
 The `axis` variable lets us compute row and column sums: